 Our faculty are active members in the international affairs and service communities.

 Lead Faculty, Practicum in International Relations

 Stephanie Fischer is an executive in residence at SIS.
 In the past, she has directed the Advisory Board Foundation’s child protection project in the Philippines, and she has led Cummins Inc.’s corporate social responsibility efforts in Mexico.

 Senior Professorial Lecturer, Global Governance

 Tazreena Sajjad’s areas of expertise include transitional justice, refugees, forced displacement, post-conflict governance, gender and conflict, and social movements in South Asia.
 Prior to joining SIS, Dr. Sajjad worked in the Afghanistan program at Global Rights in Afghanistan and in the South Asia program at the National Democratic Institute (NDI).

 Lead Faculty, U.S. Foreign Policy and National Security

-Gordon is a widely respected expert and author on defense and national security policy, the defense policy process, and national security budgets.
-He is extensively used by the nation’s media for comment on U.S. national security policy.
+Gordon Adams is a widely respected expert and author on defense and national security policy, the defense policy process, and national security budgets.
+He is consulted extensively by the nation’s media for comment on U.S. national security policy.

 Staying Connected to Washington, D.C.